joshuapsteele/joshuapsteele.github.io/content/blog/2018-08-09-eva-joy-steele-a-birth-story.md

 Here’s a cute picture/tweet for your troubles.

+(NOTE: The Twitter embeds/links below no longer work.
+Apologies!
+But I'm keeping them in for posterity.)

-<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">https://twitter.com/joshuapsteele/status/1020479447953301504 </figure>## It all started on Tuesday, July 17, 2018.
+<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">https://twitter.com/joshuapsteele/status/1020479447953301504 </figure>

+## It all started on Tuesday, July 17, 2018.

 The main thing *I* had scheduled that day was a get-together with my doctoral supervisor and his other students to discuss part two of our reading of Friedrich Schleiermacher’s *Christian Faith*.